 3. The chapter is opening in the wrong version of InCopy/InDesign.

 If you have installed a version different from the one which the documents were created for and have chosen to open chapters with it then you will see this error.
 You can check the version you have by clicking on the "Help" menu in InCopy/InDesign and choosing "About InCopy/InDesign".
 (This is found under the "InDesign CC/InCopy CC" menu on a Mac.)
-Note that we do not yet support CC2018, if you are unsure which version you should have check with your agency.
+If you are unsure which version you should have check with your agency.

 Information about how to install CC2015 can be found here.
 Installation instructions for CC2017 are found here.